Chattopadhyay-Souparno/DiagnoHub/README.md

 3. Squamous Cell Carcinoma.
 A custom-made convolutional Neural Network has been made and trained with the images provided to perform a binary class classification after loading the model with tensorflow between, normal lung and cancerous lung.
-Initially, libraries and datasets are imported to provide the necessary tools and data for the task.
+Use the python file Lung Cancer.ipynb to train the model with the images and save the model as "lung_cancer_detection_model" Initially, libraries and datasets are imported to provide the necessary tools and data for the task.
 Following this, data visualization techniques are applied to gain insights into the dataset.
 A subset of the data is reserved for validation, which is crucial for later assessing the model's